Curriculum Vitae [ download printable CV as pdf ]

 Must-see exhibitions at SAM," (in Japanese) www.junglecity.com, August.

 "Gardens of the Anthropocene: inside a climate-changed future", conservation.uw.edu, 24 June.

 - Bosco, Roberta and Caldano, Stefano.
 "Otra realidad es posible," www.fundacionaquae.org/blog.

 - Achtelik, Anna.
 "Interrogating the Sublime: Reconstructions," (pdf excerpt), Transdiscourse 2: Turbulence and Reconstruction, Editor Jill Scott, De Gruyter, Berlin, pp. 158-161.

 - Wright, Rewa.
 "Augmented Reality as Experimental Art Practice:

-from Information Overlay to Software Assemblage," ISEA2016 proceedings, Hong Kong.
+from Information Overlay to Software Assemblage," see also video, academia.edu, (ISEA2016 Hong Kong).